mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/04c-alerts-lab-250.md

 - Fill the form for "Receiver" section by selecting the desired receiver in the dropdown menu

 - Fill the form for "Grouping" section setting:
   - set the "Group By" value with the labels by which incoming alerts are grouped together, in this example: `test-pod-unavailability-alert`
   - set the "Group Wait" time to "5s"
   - set the "Group Interval" time to "1s"
   - set the "Repeat Interval" time to "4h"

 - Fill the form for "Matching" section setting this:
-  - set the "Match" key/value fields to a set of equality matchers used to identify the alerts, in this example: `alert-app: simple-app`
+  - set the "Match" key/value fields to a set of equality matchers used to identify the alerts, in this example: `alertname="pod-counter-alert"`

 - Finally, create the Route by clicking on "Create"